Soham Shaheval/substrate/03

 We used to ask whether a model passed the benchmark.
 For agents, that question is incomplete.

-The better question is: what model, through what harness, in what environment, under what reporting rule, scored by what evaluator, with which failures dropped, at what cost, and with what feedback path back into the system?
+The better question is: what model, through what harness, in what environment, with what trace schema, under what reporting rule, scored by what evaluator, with which failures dropped, at what cost, and with what feedback path back into the system?

 That is a worse sentence.
 It is also the real one.

-The practical consequence is boring and expensive: publish the harness, preserve the rollout, disclose the reporting rule, count the dropped runs, version the judge, perturb the verifier, harden the environment, and monitor production traces without pretending the monitor is omniscient.
+The practical consequence is boring and expensive: publish the harness, preserve the rollout, disclose the reporting rule, count the dropped runs, version the judge, publish the context policy and trace schema, perturb the verifier, calibrate the monitor, harden the environment, and monitor production traces without pretending the monitor is omniscient.

 That is eval engineering now.
 Not picking a benchmark.
-Designing the substrate that keeps a benchmark meaningful after the model learns to optimize against it.
+Designing trajectory-first evals that stay meaningful after agents learn to optimize against them.

 Source stack